kevinwlu/dsd/Nexys-A7/Lab-6/Modifications/README.md

   * Use the slide switches on the board to program the ball speed

-  * Avoid setting the speed to zero as the ball will then never reach the bat or wall
+  * **WARNING: Avoid setting the speed to zero as the ball will then never reach the bat or wall**

 * pong_1.xdc: 7-segment displays